-CHROMEBOOK USE The purpose of Chromebook use is for academic pursuits.
-Chromebook users have a right to expect a quiet, clean environment that is conducive to learning.
-These guidelines are intended to outline the responsibilities of lab use on the campus of OCASA.
+The purpose of iPad use is for academic pursuits.
+Lab and iPad users have a right to expect a quiet, clean environment that is conducive to learning.
+These guidelines are intended to outline the responsibilities of use on the campus of OCASA.

-- 1. No food, drinks or chewing gum are permitted in labs or in a classroom where computers/Chromebooks are in use. - 2.
-Students may only use the Chromebooks when supervised by a staff member. - 3.
-The use of profanity and loud conversations are not permitted in the labs, as it is a disturbance to other users.
-Students may not listen to music including mp3 players or music from the computer itself without staff permission. - 4.
-The school assumes no responsibility for any lost or stolen data including thumb drives.
-Users are responsible for saving documents on their own media. - 5.
-Downloading or installing programs on the hard drives is strictly prohibited.
-Any information saved or installed on the system's hard drive will be removed once the Chromebook is rebooted. - 6.
-Use of lab equipment to view or download materials may require the user to demonstrate his/her educational or research purpose for such use.
+- 1. No food, drinks or chewing gum are permitted in a classroom where computers/iPads are in use. - 2.
+Students may only use the computers/iPads when supervised by a staff member. - 3.
+The use of profanity and loud conversations are not permitted, as it is a disturbance to other users.
+Students may not listen to music without staff permission. - 4.
+Users are responsible for saving documents on their own Google drive. - 5.
+Downloading or installing programs on the devices is strictly prohibited.
+Any information saved or installed on the devices will be removed.. - 6.
+Use of devicest to view or download materials may require the user to demonstrate his/her educational or research purpose for such use.

+INTERNET/TECHNOLOGY POLICY

-INTERNET/TECHNOLOGY POLICY OCASA recognizes that local and wide area network services offer a wide variety of opportunities to further goals and objectives and, therefore, provides network access to its staff and students.
+OCASA recognizes that local and wide area network services offer a wide variety of opportunities to further goals and objectives and, therefore, provides network access to its staff and students.
 Access to this vast resource of information is an opportunity requiring responsible use by each individual.
 As such, every OCASA user should act in an ethical and legal manner consistent with OCASA goals and objectives and should conform to appropriate use and network etiquette that includes being polite, using appropriate language, and respecting the privacy of others.

 The local and wide area networks provided by OCASA include networked computers in offices, schools and other facilities, and the Internet, which gives access to computers around the world.

 Opportunities provided by this network may include: